leon4rd/test/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.